27 AI Prompt Templates That Actually Work in 2026 (Copy-Paste Ready)

 [paste your draft]

-Why this works: explicit cut target + named hedges + “don’t rewrite” prevents the over-editing that’s the default failure mode.
+Why this works: the explicit cut target plus named hedges plus “do not rewrite” prevents the over-editing that is the default failure mode.

 I'm writing about: [topic]